 Please see the Energy Star main site and Energy Star in Canada.
 Here’s an extensive list of qualified products available in Canada with links to much more related info.

 If you’re considering replacing an older appliance with a new Energy Star model please contact me before you make a purchase.
 Frobisher Place may be eligible to receive an incentive grant.

-The Board intends to present revisions to our Rules.
 Various parts of this site’s Handbook display some of the Rules in effect in April, 2014.

 The info has been moved here.